New Transfer Students

-- Determine if you must take the assessments - If you have successfully completed English and/or Math courses with a "C" or better at another college, you may be exempt from taking one or both assessments.
+- Determine if you must take the Guided Self Placement - If you have successfully completed English and/or Math courses with a "C" or better at another college, you may be exempt from course placement.
 A counselor can help you determine if you meet the exemption criteria.
-If you need to take one or both assessments, click here for the current testing calendar.
-Be sure to review the sample questions before you take any assessment!
-Please note: If you have not earned a "C" or better in math or English, you must take the corresponding assessment(s).
-Assessment results from non Los Rios colleges are not accepted.
+Please note: If you have not earned a "C" or better in math or English, you may be required to complete Self Placement if you graduated high school more than 10 years ago.

 - Meet with a Counselor to Create an Educational Plan - Schedule an appointment or stop by the Counseling Center for a drop-in appointment to meet with a counselor.
 You will develop a student educational plan (iSEP) and discuss your needs and goals.
 It is critical that you bring a transcript from each school you have attended to this appointment (unofficial copies are acceptable for initial planning purposes).
 Click here for more information about Counseling Center hours and services.